-- 14. GAMBLING To play a game of chance where a reward is expected. - 15.
-HABITUAL OFFENDER One who has committed several offenses, not necessarily of the same type. - 16.
-INDECENT BEHAVIOR Socially unacceptable behavior, that is morally offensive. - 17.
-INTIMIDATION To make timid or fearful. - 18.
-LOOK-ALIKE/COUNTERFEIT/RESEMBLES Similar to or appear to be. - 19.
-MOLESTATION To make indecent advances in which physical contact is made. - 20.
-PROBATION A condition in which students are temporarily placed to assist them in adjusting to a normal school setting. - 21.
-PORNOGRAPHY Material (Such as books, writing, or photographs) that show erotic behavior and is intended to cause sexual excitement. - 22.
-PROVOKING A FIGHT To purposefully cause or incite either verbally or physically a student or students to fight - 23.
-REASONABLE BELIEF A suspicion founded upon circumstances sufficiently strong to warrant a belief in a reasonable person that something is true. - 24.
-ROBBERY Taking of anything of value belonging to another by the use of force or intimidation. - 25.
-SCHOOL DISTURBANCE - A. Minor Disturbance An act of misconduct, which is confined to a limited area and which, disrupted the orderly process of education activities in that area. - B. Major Disturbance A serious act of misconduct that interrupts the orderly process of educational activities that is not confined to a limited area. - 26.
-SELF-DEFENSE -An act of protecting oneself from an aggressor where the force used is only sufficient to repel the aggressor. - 27.
-SERIOUS BODILY INJURY Impairment of physical condition not limited to the following: loss of consciousness, concussion, bone fracture, impairment of function of bodily member or organs, wound requiring suturing, and serious disfigurement. - 28.
-SEXUAL HARRASSMENT (see Appendix G) - 29.
-TARDY When one is not in his or her classroom when the tardy bell rings
+- 13. EXTORTION The taking of goods or services by threat or intimidation. - 14.
+FIGHTING The exchange of blows between two or more students with the intent of harming one another - 15.
+GAMBLING To play a game of chance where a reward is expected. - 16.
+FIREARM any pistol, revolver, rifle, shotgun, machine gun, submachine gun, black powder weapon, or assault rifle that is designed to fire or is capable of firing fixed cartridge ammunition or from which a shot or projectile is discharged by an explosive. - 17.
+HABITUAL OFFENDER One who has committed several offenses, not necessarily of the same type. - 18.
+INDECENT BEHAVIOR Socially unacceptable behavior, that is morally offensive. - 19.
+INTIMIDATION To make timid or fearful. - 20.
+LOOK-ALIKE/COUNTERFEIT/RESEMBLES Similar to or appear to be. - 21.
+MOLESTATION To make indecent advances in which physical contact is made. - 22.
+PROBATION A condition in which students are temporarily placed to assist them in adjusting to a normal school setting. - 23.
+PORNOGRAPHY Material (Such as books, writing, or photographs) that show erotic behavior and is intended to cause sexual excitement. - 24.
+PROVOKING A FIGHT To purposefully cause or incite either verbally or physically a student or students to fight. - 25.
+REASONABLE BELIEF A suspicion founded upon circumstances sufficiently strong to warrant a belief in a reasonable person that something is true. - 26.
+ROBBERY Taking of anything of value belonging to another by the use of force or intimidation. - 27.
+SCHOOL DISTURBANCE - A. Minor Disturbance An act of misconduct, which is confined to a limited area and which, disrupted the orderly process of education activities in that area. - B. Major Disturbance A serious act of misconduct that interrupts the orderly process of educational activities that is not confined to a limited area - 28.
+SELF-DEFENSE -An act of protecting oneself from an aggressor where the force used is only sufficient to repel the aggressor. - 29.
+SERIOUS BODILY INJURY Impairment of physical condition not limited to the following: loss of consciousness, concussion, bone fracture, impairment of function of bodily member or organs, wound requiring suturing, and serious disfigurement. - 30.
+SEXUAL HARRASSMENT (see Appendix G)

-- 30. THEFT Taking other's property without permission, by stealing, fraud or trickery. - 31.
-TRESPASSING Unauthorized entry on a school campus other than the one a student normally attends except when the student has been assigned to an alternative program. - 32.
-TRUANCY/CUTTING/SKIPPING One who is absent from school without permission - VANDALISM The defacing, damaging, and/or breaking of others' property through willful misconduct - WEAPON Any object which, under the circumstances, may be used to inflict bodily injury or damage to property - 35.
-WILLFUL DISOBEDIENCE The refusal to follow a reasonable request of a teacher, administrator, or an adult authority figure on campus
+- 31. TARDY When one is not in his or her classroom when the tardy bell rings. - 32.
+THEFT Taking other's property without permission, by stealing, fraud or trickery. - 33.
+TRESPASSING Unauthorized entry on a school campus other than the one a student normally attends except when the student has been assigned to an alternative program. - 34.
+TRUANCY/CUTTING/SKIPPING One who is absent from school without permission. - 35.
+VANDALISM The defacing, damaging, and/or breaking of others' property through willful misconduct. - 36.
+WEAPON Any object which, under the circumstances, may be used to inflict bodily injury or damage to property. - 37.
+WILLFUL DISOBEDIENCE The refusal to follow a reasonable request of a teacher, administrator, or an adult authority figure on campus.